hpjeonGIT/Tips/VNC_related.md

 Buffer size expanded to 4352
 Registered connection with app
 ```
+- vncserver might be activated from putty.
+After vncserver is activated, if TurboVNC yields an error message of Could not open display :0, `unset XDG_VTNR`

 ## mobaXterm
 - VNC is allowed in the session menu
+  - May use `Connect through SSH gateway`.
+This will not need firewall setup as ssh port is used
 - To use ssh tunneling, display number(:1) shouldn't use in the ip menu.
 Instead change the port number such as 5900+1 = 5901
 - Resolution is not changed dynamically as TurboVNC does.
 Adjust using -geometry when VNC is initiated or use xrandr command
 ```